What Documents Do You Need To Refinance A Mortgage?

 Homeowners Insurance

-You’ll need a copy of your homeowners insurance policy to verify that you have current and sufficient coverage on your home.
+You’ll need a copy of your homeowners insurance policy to verify you have current and sufficient coverage on your home.

 Asset Statements